Search

 It can be easy to get caught in your head.
 Notice when thoughts about the past or future start to creep in.
 Grounding yourself in the here-and-now can help you get some space from these thoughts and alleviate stress, anxiety, and depression.
 Stop what you’re doing and focus on what you’re hearing, seeing, and feeling in the present moment.

-Address Co-Occurring Addictions
+Address Co-Occurring Disorders

 About a third of people with mental health disorders and nearly half of those with severe mental illness have addiction, meaning they have co-occurring disorders.
 When you have more than one disorder, you need treatment for each of them to become healthy.
 They often exacerbate each other.
 Getting treatment for one disorder – and not the others – won’t resolve the issues.